elbriga/btc_trainer/PROMPTs.md

 Add a button "Total" on the buy/sell dialog to set the total amount to sell

 Make the chart zoomed on the total variation, eg.: find the min and the max of the series and those will be the min and the max on the chart

+Add dots on the chart showing when the transactions were done, a green dot for buying and a red one for selling